Tutorial Gateway

 Extract Filters in Tableau

-In this article we will show you, How to create Extract Filters in Tableau with example.
-For this we are going to use the SQL Server Data Source so, Please visit Connecting Tableau to SQL Server article to understand the connection process.
-Before getting into this, I suggest you to refer Tableau Filters to understand the basic filter techniques.
+In this article, we will show you how to create Extract Filters in Tableau with an example.
+For this, we are going to use the SQL Server Data Source.

 Create Extract Filters in Tableau

-For this demo, we are writing the Custom SQL Query on Adventure Works DW database.
+For this Tableau extract filters demo, we are writing the Custom SQL Query on the Adventure Works DW database.

-Custom SQL Query we used in the above data source is:
+The custom SQL Query we used in the above Tableau Extract Filters data source is:

 SELECT Geo.EnglishCountryRegionName,